tbeckmn/tbeckmn.github.io/index.md

 I started my career working for digital marketing agencies in Portland, Oregon.
 I created content mostly for small and midsized service busniesses with the goal of lead generation.

 I filled the role of lead writer as well as managing editor of a team of writers and designers.
 Our team produced high-quality, strategy-driven content on schedule for websites, blogs, social media, and marketing emails.

-I worked with clients directly on content strategy and created reports based on website, social media, and email analytics.
+I also worked with clients directly on content strategy and created analytics reports.

 Here are some of my favorite client blog posts: